MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 > [!TIP]
-> If Windows PowerShell doesn’t recognize the <STRONG>New-OfficeWebAppsFarm</STRONG> cmdlet when you run it, you may need to import the <STRONG>OfficeWebApps</STRONG> module.
+> If Windows PowerShell doesn't recognize the <STRONG>New-OfficeWebAppsFarm</STRONG> cmdlet when you run it, you may need to import the <STRONG>OfficeWebApps</STRONG> module.
 Use this command:<BR><CODE>Import-Module -Name OfficeWebApps</CODE>

 ## Deploy a single-server Office Web Apps Server farm that uses HTTP

-If you’re only deploying Office Web Apps Server for testing or internal use, and you don’t need to provide Office Web Apps Server functionality to Lync Server 2013, this procedure is for you.
-Here, you’ll install a single-server Office Web Apps Server farm that uses HTTP.
-You won’t need a certificate or load balancer, but you will need a dedicated physical server or virtual machine instance that isn’t running any other server application.
+If you're only deploying Office Web Apps Server for testing or internal use, and you don't need to provide Office Web Apps Server functionality to Lync Server 2013, this procedure is for you.
+Here, you'll install a single-server Office Web Apps Server farm that uses HTTP.
+You won't need a certificate or load balancer, but you will need a dedicated physical server or virtual machine instance that isn't running any other server application.

 You can use this Office Web Apps Server farm to provide Office Web Apps functionality to SharePoint 2013.